Benefits of Osteopathy For TMJ or Jaw Pain

 Gold Coast Osteopathy for TMJ Dysfunction

 The approach to treating TMJ dysfunction varies significantly based on its underlying cause.
-A straightforward muscle imbalance, for example, might be addressed through soft tissue release of the jaw muscles, joint mobilization, and exercises aimed at improving mobility and strength.
+A straightforward muscle imbalance, for example, might be addressed through soft-tissue release of the jaw muscles, joint mobilisation, and exercises to improve mobility and strength.

 However, TMJ dysfunction often comes with accompanying issues in the neck and shoulders, such as restricted movement or lack of stability and strength in these areas.